 Until your new policy goes into effect, you’ll remain insured as a dependent, so nothing about your existing coverage will change.
 If at any time during the process you decide to cancel the application, you may contact our Member Services team, and your coverage as a dependent won’t be impacted.

-Open the online Group Term Life Insurance application where you’ll be asked a few questions about your qualifications as a member. make sure you have important information available before you start: beneficiaries, Social Security Number, medical history, and payment info.
+If you are ready to apply for an Associate Membership, you’ll be asked a few questions about your qualifications as a member. make sure you have important information available before you start: beneficiaries, Social Security Number, medical history, and payment info.
 View this helpful snapshot of how to complete the required information.